SidKandasamy/tt_tournament/README.md

 live website here: http://sid.developme.space/

-# Mobile friendly for Iphone 5 and SE
+# Mobile friendly for Iphone 5/SE

 # How to play